SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-29-organizing-a-hackday.markdown

 ---
 Creating a site for your hack & making it right takes lots of time.
 While we decided swiftly on the architecture to use ([Jekyll](http://jekyllrb.com/) on [GitHub Pages](http://pages.github.com/)), we had to do a few iterations until we were happy with the design of [Battle Hack's main page](http://battlehack.org).
 The focus of our site was not just one event but 10 or 11 (including the finals).
 Having a great conversion between people visiting your site and people signing up for an event usually is a result of time that you need to spend looking for information & actually navigating to the registration page / registration button.
 This is why our design truely focusses on the registration and showing the different dates.

 We decided to go for a one page design as this helped to keep the content clear and minimum.
-To archieve this we've leveraged [Karl Swedberg's Smooth Scroll](http://github.com/kswedberg/jquery-smooth-scroll).
+To achieve this we've leveraged [Karl Swedberg's Smooth Scroll](http://github.com/kswedberg/jquery-smooth-scroll).

 Lots of features like the sign up for the Newsletter and the [News](http://battlehack.org/news/) section where added after our initial release as we tried to focus on the most important things first.
 Gladly Jekyll is already designed to support blogging - adding this didn't take much longer than a few hours.